stephancill/farcaster-bookmarks-telegram/README.md

 # Farcaster Bookmarks Bot

-Telegram bot that parses URIs from the Farcaster app, parses them and returns them as human readable text.
+Telegram bot that parses URIs from the Farcaster app and returns them as human readable text for easy bookmarking.

 ## Usage